How to Use DBeaver to Manage Databases in ServBay

 Connecting to SQLite

-- Open DBeaver.
+- Launch DBeaver.

 - Click the “New Database Connection” button at the top left.

-- Enter the connection details:
+- Enter your connection details:

 Basic Database Operations (SQLite)

-- Create Table: Right-click the database connection name and select "Create New Table".
+- Create Table: Right-click the database connection name and select “Create New Table.”

-Managing ServBay's Built-In Redis with DBeaver
+Managing Redis Databases in ServBay with DBeaver

 Prerequisites